caesarfeta/dot_com/story/dbpedia/dbpedia.md

 Yes I decided I'm going to build it!
 Check back soon and see it.
-Hope you had fun and learned something.
+Hope you had fun and you learned something.

+PS.
+I'm fairly confident that graph databases will be replacing relational ones for many applications.
+Get on the bandwagon or become irrelevant.
+You gotta keep up!

 SPARQL on, you crazy diamonds.